 The 1995 Audit of the Environmental Protection Agency indicated that the Authority was eligible for additional funds upon the request for a grant increase.
 The increase was requested and received in the amount of $122,690.

 The plant expansion project at Allegheny Valley Joint Sewage Authority funded through the use of Pennsylvania Infrastructure Investment Authority funds, which was started in 1993, has been certified complete.
 All funds related to the project supplied through a low-interest Pennvest loan, have been released on the project.
 The local share amounts were litigated between Deer Creek Drainage Basin Authority, Allegheny Valley Joint Sewage Authority and Richland Township, resulting in a payment by Deer Creek Drainage Basin Authority to Allegheny Valley Joint Sewage Authority for the balance of the project costs.
 Appeals were entered relative to the court decision.
-Final resolution of the case has been realized in the 2003 operating year.
+Final resolution of the case was realized in the 2003 operating year.

 In 1997, Richland Township presented Deer Creek Drainage Basin Authority with a proposed plan to extend sewers for the Route 910 corridor to Bakerstown.
 An agreement was drafted by the two parties and the terms of the agreement finalized.
 Richland Township financed and built the system connecting to Deer Creek Drainage Basin Authority.
 The project construction was completed in 2000.